CZ-NIC/yangson/docs/concepts-terms.rst

   distinction between the *current* and *deprecated* statuses.

-* *obsolete* status means that the node and all its descendants (if any) has been removed from the schema.
+* *obsolete* status means that the node and all its descendants (if any) have been removed from the schema.
 It only appears in tree diagrams labelled with ``o``.
 However, software applications have the option to instruct the *Yangson* library to un-obsolete nodes appearing in a YANG module.
 Such nodes are then treated as being